MetaMask/SIPs/SIPS/sip-32.md

 #### Parameters

 - `event` - Event object to be tracked.
-  - `category: string` - The category to associate the event.

   - `event: string` - The name of the event to track.

   - `properties: Record<string, Json>` - (**Optional**) Custom values to track.